Thank you for your interest in our company

 15. Existence of automated decision-making

 As a responsible company we refrain from automatic decision-making or profiling.

-This data protection declaration was created by the data protection declaration generator of DGD Deutsche Gesellschaft für Datenschutz GmbH, which as External data protection officer Bayreuth is active, in cooperation with the Lawyer for IT and data protection law Christian Solmecke erstellt.
+This data protection declaration was created by the data protection declaration generator of DGD Deutsche Gesellschaft für Datenschutz GmbH, which as External data protection officer Bayreuth in cooperation with the Lawyer for IT and data protection law Christian Solmecke erstellt.

 16. Use of Matomo (formerly Piwik)

 - IP address of the computer used (The IP address is anonymized directly when the log file is written by zeroing out the last or the last two digits of the IP address.
 It is then no longer possible for us to establish a personal reference.)